alexanderdann/computer-vision-projects/projects/tinygrad/README.md

 ### Automatic Differentiation

-The heart of TinyGrad is a custom implementation of reverse-mode automatic differentiation.
+The heart of Tinygrad is a custom implementation of reverse-mode automatic differentiation.
 Every tensor operation builds a computational graph that tracks how to compute gradients during backpropagation:

 ```python
 def __add__(self, other: "Tensor") -> "Tensor":